Meeds-io/whitepaper/intl/zh/2-deeds.md

 Furthermore, engagement produced via the connector participates in the organization’s global engagement score which is a factor of the Meeds minting distribution, described below.
 In order to do that, the connector needs to be whitelisted by the Meeds Association.
 The association reviews the connector, approves of its algorithm and acquires its ownership against Meeds.
 It then becomes part of the free services provided by the association and is included in the global engagement index.
 Any other Deed can use the same connector and the same reward algorithm for its developers.

-The Deed’s holder or renter can enrich its store with its own perks, connect to an online perks offer etc. There again the possibilities are endless: There again the possibilities are endless: There again the possibilities are endless:
+The Deed’s holder or renter can enrich its store with its own perks, connect to an online perks offer etc. There again the possibilities are endless:

 - Training courses
 - Gym memberships